Digital Nomad Family Destinations – The Hard Parts

 • Living in Chiang Mai, Thailand for a while.
 We all love expat life there.

-• Go back to Nepal travel, do every trek we can and stay as long as possible.
+• Go back to Nepal, travel, do every trek we can and stay as long as possible.
 D and I like that idea.

 • Continue to take short travel breaks, as we have done recently, to explore new destinations more like holidaymakers than long-term travellers with slow travel periods in between.

 • Make a big push to get to “bucket list” destinations such as Myanmar, Tibet and Bhutan.
 We set out with the intention of seeing them 4 years ago, but somehow got sidetracked.
+(Spoilers: we did tick off Tibet and Bhutan.)

 • Return to living in Hoi An.
 Either Hoi An or Chiang Mai are great for digital nomads with children as there are great nomadic communities there.